Guidelines for Appointment and Promotion of Lecturers

 Appointment of Lecturers

 An appointment to a Lecturer position is for a one-year period.
 Recommendations for the appointment of Lecturers originate within program units.
 The unit head is responsible for designating a search committee and, with the search committee chair, for preparation and dissemination of position announcements in compliance with Affirmative Action guidelines and University procedures.
-Appointments to a Lecturer position are recommended by the faculty in the unit and approved through the typical academic administrative process for faculty appointment (e.g., unit head, dean, Vice President for Instruction, Provost, President).
+Appointments to a Lecturer position are recommended by the faculty in the unit and approved through the typical academic administrative process for faculty appointment (e.g., unit head, dean, Provost, President).

 Ceiling on Appointments